thomasingalls/holisticparallelogram/README.md

 ## Deployment
 #### Initial Setup on Digital Ocean
 - Set up your droplet with raw Ubuntu
-- Apt is the package manager on Ubuntu (think brew but for Ubuntu)
+- `apt` is the package manager on Ubuntu (think `brew`, but for Ubuntu)
-- Do an apt update:  sudo apt-get update
+- Do an apt update:  `sudo apt-get update`
-- Install MySql:  sudo apt-get install mysql-server
+- Install MySql:  `sudo apt-get install mysql-server`
-- Enter a secure password when prompted and note it down as it will be added to server/config/mysqlsetup.js later
+- Enter a secure password when prompted and note it down as it will be added to `server/config/mysqlsetup.js` later
 - Follow the below instructions for deploying new changes manually
-- If you get ERRCONN, check server/db/db.js for correct credentials
+- If you get `ERRCONN`, check `server/db/db.js` for correct credentials
-- Ensure that credentials in db.js match those exported in server/config files
+- Ensure that credentials in `db.js` match those exported in `server/config` files

 #### Deploying New Changes
 - Merge the production branch of the repo with the master branch
-- Log in to the digital ocean droplet using:
-- ssh root@xxx.xxx.xxx.x (get your droplet IP Address from digital ocean)
+- Log in to the Digital Ocean droplet using: `ssh root@xxx.xxx.xxx.x` (get your droplet IP Address from Digital Ocean)
-- If the ssh fails 3x, you'll be prompted for the password.
+- If the `ssh` fails three times, you'll be prompted for the password
-- Enter UNIX Password for your Digital Ocean droplet (Go to Access menu if you need to reset)
+- Enter UNIX Password for your Digital Ocean droplet (go to Access menu if you need to reset)
-- Either clone down your production repo, or cd into the root directory
+- Either clone down your production repo, or `cd` into the root directory
-- git pull origin master
+- `git pull origin master`
-- npm install
+- `npm install`
-- webpack
+- `webpack`
-- cd server
+- `cd server`
-- ls to see if config exists, if not, create it as below
+- `ls` to see if config exists, if not, create it as below
-- mkdir config
+- `mkdir config`
-- cd config
+- `cd config`
-- ls and look to see if the below files are already on the server, if not, add them as below
+- `ls` and look to see if the below files are already on the server, if not, add them as below
-- touch googleplus.js
+- `touch googleplus.js`
-- touch googleplaces.js
+- `touch googleplaces.js`
-- touch mysqlsetup.js
+- `touch mysqlsetup.js`

-- vim googleplus.js (or open in whatever terminal editor you prefer)
+- `vim googleplus.js` (or open in whatever terminal editor you prefer)
 - Insert the following:
 ```
 module.exports = {